-While we are putting together videos to demonstrate all the functionality, design, and use of RADAR, here are the features of the module.
+While are putting together videos to demonstrate at functionality, design, and of RADAR, here are features of module.

 - ENV MODE: 8 channels of AD/AR envelopes

-- Envelopes can be set to AD or AR by switch OR by the level of an applied gate voltage.
+- Envelopes can be set to AD or AR by switch OR by level of applied gate voltage.

 - Setting the envelope mode to R, for repeating, puts them in LFO mode.